After we were seated, we started with drinks (at least Professor Lebrun and I did — my employer seldom drank).

 The evening was cool, and we were the only people on the deck.
 None of the other tables had place settings, so it seemed that the restaurant hadn’t thought it would be a night when people would want to eat outside.

 We didn’t mind the temperature, though.
 I’d brought a sweatshirt, and the professor and my employer were wearing suits.
-(His was tweed, with elbow patches, in the standard academic style.
-My employer’s was dark blue pinstripe — I doubt if she’d ever worn tweed in her life.)
+(His suit was tweed, with elbow patches, in the standard academic style.
+My employer’s was dark blue pinstripe — her extensive collection of clothing didn’t include even one tweed suit.)

 The professor added cream and sugar to his coffee as my employer said, “What I did not want to mention inside is the connection — the possible connection — between the dead man on Main Street and the Devane house.”